Greg Taylor’s move to Celtic from Kilmarnock is in doubt

 Greg Taylor’s move to Celtic from Kilmarnock is in doubt, Sky Sports News understands.

-The left-back is currently awaiting news while with the Scotland squad in Edinburgh preparing for the European Qualifers double-header against Russia and Belgium.
+The left-back is currently awaiting news while with the Scotland squad in Edinburgh preparing for the European Qualifiers double-header against Russia and Belgium.

 It is understood that the Kilmarnock defender underwent a medical ahead of the proposed move to Celtic on Saturday.